Autopsy: Boy Scout died on hike of dehydration, overheating

 Joshua Michael White’s April 27 death at Picacho Peak State Park was an accident, the Pinal County medical examiner said in a report released this week to The Associated Press.

-The autopsy said White was 6 feet (2 meters) tall and weighed 289 pounds (131 kilograms) but had no known medical issues.
+The autopsy said White was 6 feet (2 meters) tall and weighed 289 pounds (131 kilograms) but “had no known medical history.”
 His obituary said he belonged to the junior varsity football team at Estrella Foothills High School in Goodyear, a suburb west of Phoenix.

 The medical examiner’s report said the boy reportedly drank 2 quarts (2 liters) of water while climbing the peak between Phoenix and Tucson and another 2 quarts on the way down.
 The small group of Scouts hiked for six hours on a day when temperatures reached 96 degrees (36 Celsius).